MatinT-SA/Forkify/README.md

 ## Getting Started

-To start the project, it is necessary to download the files from the github, after that you most install npm and script in console.
+To start the project, it is necessary to download the files from the github, after that you must install npm and script in console.

 ### Instalation